openharmony/docs/en/application-dev/graphics/drawing-guidelines.md

 ### Development Process

-First, use the canvas and brush of the native drawing module to draw a basic 2D graphic, write the graphics content to the buffer provided by the native Window module, and flush the buffer to the graphics queue.
+First, use the canvas and pen of the native drawing module to draw a basic 2D graphic, write the graphics content to the buffer provided by the native window module, and flush the buffer to the graphics queue.
 Then use the **\<XComponent>** to connect the C++ code layer to the ArkTS layer.
 In this way, the drawing and display logic of the C++ code is called at the ArkTS layer, and the graphic is displayed on the screen.

-The following walks you through on how to draw and display 2D graphics and texts.
+The following walks you through on how to draw and display 2D graphics and text.
 ### Adding Dependencies

 **Adding Dynamic Link Libraries**